ebmdatalab/fdaaa_trends/README.md

 ### *Figures*

-All figures ouputted from the `FDAAA Trends Noteboook - Final.ipynb` notebook are available in the `Figures` directory in vector (.svg and .eps) formats.
+All figures from the `FDAAA Trends Notebook - Final.ipynb` notebook are available in the `Figures` directory in vector (.svg and .eps) formats.

 ### *Peer Review Additions*